Starting Your BCM Journey ...

 - [Course Code: BCM-300] If you starting BCM and "Embarking Your BCM Learning Journey by Attending the Intermediate Course"

-- [Course Code: BCM-400] Meanwhile, if you have decide to complete your BCM-5000 course into stages, and have already completed our intermediate course (BCM-300), you will be asking yourself on how you can "Complete Your Final Installment of Advanced Level BCM (400 Level) Training Course."
+- [Course Code: BCM-400] Meanwhile, if you have decided to complete your BCM-5000 course into stages, and have already completed our intermediate course (BCM-300), you will be asking yourself how you can "Complete Your Final Installment of Advanced Level BCM (400 Level) Training Course."

-In view of COVID-19 outbreak resulting in travel restrictions, quarantine and social distancing requirement, all courses are now offered as Blended Learning.
+In view of the COVID-19 outbreak resulting in travel restrictions, quarantine and social distancing requirements, all courses are now offered as Blended Learning.
 You may want to read "What is a BCM-5000 Blended Learning Course?"

 Course Content Links to BCM Institute Website With Pricing

-For convenient to the reader, this are quick links to the respective crisis management courses found in the BCM Institute's website.
-The pricing is in Singapore dollar (SGD).
+For convenience to the reader, these are quick links to the respective crisis management courses found on the BCM Institute's website.
+The pricing is in Singapore dollars (SGD).

 - BCM-5000: Business Continuity Management System Expert Implementer [Course Description] [Pricing] [FAQ]

-Note: For latest course schedule, go to the respective [Course Description] and click [Course Schedule]
+Note: For the latest course schedule, go to the respective [Course Description] and click [Course Schedule]

 What is the Competency Needed to Manage a BCM Program?

-For those who are experience and are seeking to progress in your career, it is timely that you review and develop your learning road map that will accelerate both your knowledge, skill set and most important, your career.
+For those who are experienced and are seeking to progress in their career, it is time that you review and develop your learning road map that will accelerate both your knowledge, skillset and most importantly, your career.

 Here are some of the related courses to be considered.
 Take stock by reviewing "What is My BCM Competency Level?".
-It is essential for you to know where you are "Know-Do-Manage"and where you aspire to reach or is required by the current BCM role.
+It is essential for you to know where you are "Know-Do-Manage" and where you aspire to reach or are required by the current BCM role.

 So What Exactly Is Your BCM Role?

-For those who are experience and are seeking to progress in your career, it is timely that you review and develop your learning road map that will accelerate both your knowledge, skill set and most important, your career.
+For those who are experienced and are seeking to progress in their career, it is time that you review and develop your learning road map that will accelerate both your knowledge, skillset and most importantly, your career.
 However, if you are already the BCM Manager, what are the other roles within the BCM organisation?
-So find our the respective roles in "Business Continuity Management: What is My Role?"
+So find out the respective roles in "Business Continuity Management: What is My Role?"